anze3db/blog/content/posts/2026-04-19-how-to-safely-update-your-dependencies.md

 ## Update with cooldowns

 When you update dependencies periodically, you are always at risk that the latest version you're upgrading to has been compromised.
-These attacks are usually detected and yanked within a few, but you can still get unlucky and pull the bad version during that window.
+These attacks are usually detected and yanked within a few hours, but you can still get unlucky and pull the bad version during that window.

 Dependency cooldowns help here.
 They instruct your tool to install a new version if it was published more than a specified period ago.
 The longer the cooldown, the lower the risk of installing a compromised package, but the longer you wait for legitimate security patches too.